jeffboichuk/r4ma/docs/03-dataviz.md

 <img src="03-dataviz_files/figure-html/facet-wrap-1.svg" width="70%" style="display: block; margin: auto;" />

-This shows, very distincting, how the distribution of `Petal.Length` differs for each of the species.
-One important aspect to remember when creating facet charts is the scale of the axes.
+This shows, very distinctly, how the distribution of `Petal.Length` differs for each of the species.
+One important aspect to remember when creating facet charts is the scale of the axes in each panel.
 You can accidentally, and purposefully, mislead readers by having the same metric plotted on two different axis scales.
 The default argument is `scales="fixed"` meaning that the x and y-axes are the same for every panel.
 You can change that so each panel has a different scale for either axis or both.

 Note that the syntax for facetting plots has changed over time, from formula notation to a newer style.
 There is even a new function called `facet_grid()` which has the